hexbatch/apple-core/core-docs/step-4-actions/actions-api.md

 Any part can be changed

 ## Test an action
-Run action, set an event and a token for the action to run on, and perhaps a set, Get back the value the action gives
+Run action, set an event and an element for the action to run on, and perhaps a set, Get back the value the action gives

 ## Listing where an action is used at

-Gives a list of attributes this action is used at, wide option to list the token types and tokens
+Gives a list of attributes this action is used at, wide option to list the element types and elements

 ## Listing actions owned by this user